miklevin/MikeLev.in/_posts/2024-11-19-pipeline-workflow.md

 Workflow.
 Tuple-spitting SQLite components... but no database libraries imported beyond `from fasthtml.common import *`... wow!
-Everyone's gonna hate this from the VSCode linters to the enterprise snobs who're first gonna try to web host it, then malign it as bad code, haha!
+Everyone's gonna hate this from the VSCode linters to the enterprise snobs who're first gonna try to web host it, then malign it as bad code, ahaha!
 Yup.
 Be brave and bold, Mike.
 This is not a Web app.
 It's a web app.

 Oh, I get it!
 That's what it is to Pipulate.
 I've been wondering.
 Okay, so this